Signed in as:

 Hobbies: Aerial yoga, spending time with family and my puppy, traveling

-Co-founder & Director of Curriculum and Instruction
+Co-founder & Director of Instruction

 Claire has over a decade of experience as an early literacy educator.
 She holds a doctorate in Education Policy and Leadership with a focus in early literacy interventions from American University.
 Her research focus is in culturally responsive, student-centered literacy interventions aligned to the science of reading.